gioMonsreal/time-off-module/README.md

 5. Enter to http://localhost:5050 to get access to pgadmin, then create a new server if there is not one, with
 hostname: app-db,

 username: itk,

 password: itk2022

 6. Then, create the two databases needed:
-1. authorization-db, and
+a) authorization-db, and

-2. time-off-db
+b) time-off-db

 7. Consequently, add the test data from the sql files by using the query tool.
 Run data from: